37 Harry Potter Trivia Questions [With Answers]

 What are the hardest Harry Potter trivia questions?

 The hardest Harry Potter trivia questions test details most fans overlook: Dumbledore's full name (Albus Percival Wulfric Brian Dumbledore), the initial print run of Philosopher's Stone (500 copies), or Moaning Myrtle's Hogwarts house (Ravenclaw).
-In LearnClash, hard-tier Harry Potter questions have a first-attempt accuracy below 30%.
+In LearnClash, the hard-tier Harry Potter questions are among the toughest to answer cold.

 How many Harry Potter trivia questions does LearnClash have?